Gingerbread HOW TO Recipes

 How to Make a Gingerbread House: Helpful Tips and Tricks

-Don’t skip the chilling steps in this recipe.
+Don’t skip the chilling steps.
 Chilling the dough, and the cut gingerbread pieces, will prevent the gingerbread from spreading and losing its shape as it bakes.

-Although I use parchment for many baking projects, for gingerbread houses I recommend silpat mats instead.
-The parchment can make small ridges or wrinkles in the gingerbread, while the silpat ensures a flat (and therefore much prettier) surface.
+Use a silicone mat.
+Although I use parchment for many baking projects, for gingerbread houses I recommend a silicone baking mat instead.
+The parchment can make small ridges or wrinkles in the gingerbread, while the silicone ensures a flat (and therefore smoother, and much prettier) gingerbread house surface.

 Gingerbread house with striped roof and silver stars on white surface